Calgary police shoot suspect in northwest neighbourhood of Highwood

 The Alberta Serious Incident Response Team (ASIRT) is investigating the actions of the officer who shot the suspect.

-A resident of the area, who only gave her first name, says her daughter saw the moving truck driving erratically Wednesday morning.
+A resident of the area who wished to remain anonymous says her daughter saw the moving truck driving erratically Wednesday morning.

-"She was wondering what the heck is this guy or this person doing?"
-Alice told CTV News, adding that once police arrived, she told her family to stay away from the front of the house.
+"She was wondering what the heck is this guy or this person doing?" the woman told CTV News, adding that once police arrived, she told her family to stay away from the front of the house.

 "About 20 minutes later, we heard gunshots and when we looked outside, there was a SWAT team and more police coming."